If you're struggling with garage floor cracks, find out when and how you should go about repairing them.

 Over time, the slabs that make up your garage floor can begin to sink and become unlevel.
 During this process, the movement can cause your garage floor to develop cracks.

-Settling is caused by many different factors, like soil erosion, improper compaction of the base materials when the concrete was installed, voids under the slabs, and poor water drainage.
+Settling is caused by many different factors, like soil erosion, improper compaction of the base materials when the concrete is installed, voids under the slabs, and poor water drainage.

 The issues that come with settling can be alleviated by using concrete leveling to fill voids and lift the slabs back up to a level position.
 Doing this as soon as possible after noticing the slabs are settling can help prevent cracks from forming.